 Devi’s Corner is synonymous with Bangsar – Even if you don’t live nearby, chances are you’ve visited this restaurant more than once with your mates.

 Now, imagine living in Bangsar.
 And hey, the many girls walking into the restaurant barefoot, stilettos in hand, giggling about how amazing their night was – who knows, your future soulmate might just be a table away!
 Check out the latest stamp duty charges and 6 other costs to consider before buying a house in 2019.

 3. Easy access to all amenities

 What else would a male working adult want, you ask?
 Well, bachelors have daily errands to run too!

 Luckily, everything one would need is just a few minutes away – banks, the post office, minimarts, clinics, pharmacies, hair salons and massage centres.
-Grocery shopping is a breeze and depending on your budget, you have a variety of hypermarts with different price points to choose from; there is Village Grocer in Bangsar Village and the Sunday Pasar Malam (night market) pictured below; as well as TMC, a hypermart located next to Mahbub Restaurant.
+Grocery shopping is a breeze and depending on your budget, you have a variety of hypermarts with different price points to choose from; there is Village Grocer in Bangsar Village and the Sunday Pasar Malam (pictured above); as well as TMC, a hypermart located next to Mahbub Restaurant.
 Yay!